Descent and cyclotomic redshift for chromatically localized algebraic K-theory: Cyclotomic Hyperdescent

 Finally, we need to check that $\sM \to L_R \sM$ exhibits the target as the hypersheafification of the source.
-Since the target is a hypersheaf, by \cref{deligne} it suffices to check that the map is an isomorphism on stalks, namely that $e^* \sM \to e^* L_R \sM$ is an isomorphism.
-Recall that $e^*$ is given by the colimit of $\sM(G/U)$, and hence commutes with applying $L_R$.
-Finally, since $e^*$ is symmetric monoidal, $e^* \sM$ is a module over $R := e^* \sR$, and in particular $R$-local, concluding the proof. \end{proof}
+Since the target is a hypersheaf, by \cref{deligne} it suffices to check that the map is an isomorphism on stalks, namely that $e^* \sM \to e^* L_R \sM$ is an isomorphism, or equivalently that its cofiber is zero.
+On the one hand, since $e^*$ is symmetric monoidal, both the source and the target are modules over $R := e^*\sR$, so in particular they are $R$-local and hence so is the cofiber.
+On the other hand, for each open normal subgroup $U$ of $G$, the cofiber of $\sM(G/U) \to L_R\sM(G/U)$ is $R$-acyclic, and as the cofiber of $e^*\sM \to e^*L_R\sM$ is given by their colimit, it is itself $R$-acyclic. \end{proof}

 As a sheaf $\sF \in \Shv(\cT_G; \cC)$ can be thought of as an object $X = e^*\sF \in \cC$ endowed with a ``continuous action'' of the profinite group $G$, the value $\cF(G/U)$ is the ``continuous $U$-fixed points'' of said action of $G$ on $X$.
 We shall hence introduce a suggestive notation, which is less likely to cause confusion now that we are done with the technical discussion above.